Rob Wolchek: Chrysler Workers "Busted on the Job" story

 In September 2010, Wolchek's "Busted on the Job" investigation made national and international news.
 The story exposed several Chrysler auto workers drinking and smoking what appeared to be marijuana during their lunch break and then heading back into Detroit's Jefferson North Assembly Plant.
 Chrysler acknowledged the validity of the story after viewing hidden camera video and fired 13 workers shortly after the story aired.

 Wolchek was featured on several national news programs discussing the story, including Varney & Co., hosted by Stuart Varney on the Fox Business Network and America Live with Megyn Kelly on Fox News Channel.
 The story was also picked up by The Drudge Report, The Wall Street Journal, The Huffington Post, and ABC, MSNBC, CBS News, among others.
 Comedian Jay Leno used some of the story in his monologue on The Tonight Show with Jay Leno.

 In July 2011, Wolchek again turned his cameras on slacking auto workers.
 This time, he confronted several caught drinking and smoking what appeared to be marijuana near Chrysler's Trenton Engine plant.
 Chrysler immediately suspended nine workers without pay.

 Wolchek's report on Tower Defense and Aerospace made international news in November 2011.
 The investigation showed workers who build parts for armored vehicles like the Stryker for use in overseas military operations drinking and smoking marijuana near the plant then returning to work.
 The company suspended 17 workers identified in the investigative report.

 Personal life

-Rob and his wife have a son, Scott, and another son, Jack.
+Rob and his wife have two sons, Scott and Jack..
 Scott is a reporter at Fox 2 in Detroit, along with Rob.
 Scott had a son, Rowan David Wolcheck, in March 2024, making Rob and his wife grandparents.
 Jack graduated from the Fire Academy in May 2024.